 Can I access NU Evanston resources by signing in to the Galter Health Sciences Library website?

 Not all NU Evanston resources are accessible on the Chicago campus or by signing in to the library website.
 If you come across a resource in the online catalog (NUcat) or in GalterSearch that appears to only be accessible from an Evanston location, you may still be able to access it if you have a net id (you will usually be prompted for a net id).
-See the NU Libraries Off Campus Access page for further details.
+See the NU Libraries Connectivity page for further details.

 Can I access Galter Library resources if I am on the Evanston campus?

 The Galter Library tries to include all campus locations when it licenses an electronic resource.
 Sometimes a publisher will only allow one site to be included, sometimes all campuses are eligible for access.
-You can find inforamtion about which NU locations can access a resource by checking the online catalog, NUcat.
+You can find information about which NU locations can access a resource by checking the online catalog, NUcat.
 Many of our resources are accessible from the Evanston campus.
 However, if you come across a resource that cannot be accessed while on the Evanston campus, you should still be able to access it by signing in to the Galter Library website (if you are Feinberg School of Medicine faculty, staff, student, or resident).